leptos-rs/book/src/view/03_components.md

 use leptos::*;

 // Composing different components together is how we build
 // user interfaces.
-Here, we'll define a resuable <ProgressBar/>.
+Here, we'll define a reusable <ProgressBar/>.
 // You'll see how doc comments can be used to document components
 // and their properties.